Ramez Galal Tortures Ahmed Saad in First Episode of Ramez Aklo Tar (Video) | Al Bawaba

 For this year's edition, Ramez summons victims to a theme park in Saudi Arabia to participate in games with visitors.

-Later, the guest draws lots and winners get to ride with the star in a cabinet.
+Later, the guest draws lots and winners get to ride with the star in a cabin.

 In 2021, Galal chose to disguise himself as an Indian man, as he is seen as sporting a bushy beard and a turban, and he gets to ride with his victims in the cabinet as one of the park's visitors.